 In addition to covering yourself under the Medical, Dental and Vision Plans, you can also cover your eligible dependents, but generally only under the same option you choose for yourself.
-(Please see "Determining Primary Coverage" and its subsection, "Coordination with Medicare," in the Plan Administration at section for details on coverage provisions for individuals who are eligible for Medicare.)

-Your eligible dependents under the Medical, Dental and Vision Plans - and under certain other plans as reference in those plan sections of this Guide - include:
+(Please see Please see "Determining Primary Coverage" and its subsection, "Coordination with Medicare," in the Plan Administration at section for details on coverage provisions for individuals who are eligible for Medicare.)
+Your eligible dependents under the Medical, Dental and Vision Plans - and under certain other plans as

 - Your spouse or domestic partner (see "Domestic Partners" on page 33 for more information); and - Your and/or your spouse's/domestic partner's children up to the last day of the month in which they reach age 26, regardless of student or marital status, financial dependence on parents, residency with parents, or eligibility for coverage under another health plan.
-To cover your domestic partner's children, you must elect coverage for your domestic partner.

-^{} Newly hired employees wishing to enroll their disabled dependent who is over the age of 26 in the medical plan can do so by contacting HR Answers for assistance in completing the disabled dependent enrollment process.
+To cover your domestic partner's children, you must elect coverage for your domestic partner. - Newly hired employees wishing to enroll their disabled dependent who is over the age of 26 in the Medical, Dental, Vision or Life & Accident Insurance plan can do so within the new hire enrollment period by contacting HR Answers for assistance in completing the disabled dependent enrollment process.

 Please Note: You may continue coverage beyond age 26 for an unmarried child who is enrolled at the time of turning age 26 in that benefit and is deemed unable to support himself or herself because of a mental or physical disability that began before age 26 and who depends on you for financial support.
 Contact your health care company for more information and specific requirements before your dependent turns 26.
-To continue coverage for a disabled dependent, that dependent must be enrolled in the Plan prior to turning age 26.
+To continue coverage for a disabled dependent, that dependent must be enrolled in the Medical, Dental, Vision or Life & Accident Insurance plan prior to turning age 26, unless coverage was elected during your new hire enrollment period for a disabled dependent over the age of 26.

-If you are not enrolled in one of the Medical plans but want to continue coverage for your dependent child over age 26 for the Dental and/or Vision plan please contact Aetna to see if they qualify for continued coverage under these plans.
+If you are not enrolled in one of the Medical plans but want to continue coverage for your dependent child over age 26 for the Dental, Vision or Life & Accident Insurance plan please contact Aetna to see if they qualify for continued coverage under these plans.